How our patterns get made

-- We come up with an amazing concept, usually while we’re under the dual shower head in the shower (no, we don’t shower together… minds out of the gutter please!).
+- We come up with an amazing concept, usually while we’re in the shower (no, we don’t shower together… minds out of the gutter please!).
 We’ve got a great post about design as the intersection of inspiration + desire.
 We usually make a little sketch, talk it over with the other person and then it’s time for phase 2.

 - The swatch: We make MANY swatches (mmm how I love a good swatch!).
 And then we make some more!

 - We make a mini sample (because we love baby knits… and because knitting is obviously the most cost-effective and practical way to clothe our children… ).

 - Using what we learned from the mini sample, we proceed to ‘grade’ the pattern (calculate the math for all the sizes) then write up the draft pattern.
 Pull out your spreadsheets ladies and gentlemen!
 18 sizes is not for the faint of heart!

 - We knit the adult sample, and make any required adjustments to the pattern.
 As deadlines inevitably loom large, this sample may need to be completed over the course of four days solid knitting (40-60 hrs or so…).
 This is why working parents like us go on and on (and on) about coffee and wine.
 As evidenced by Instagram, we do indeed rely heavily on coffee to keep our business running: